Changelog

 New Features:

-• patroni_proxy — A new high-performance TCP proxy for Patroni-managed PostgreSQL clusters:
+• patroni_proxy — a TCP proxy for Patroni-managed PostgreSQL clusters:

 • Zero-downtime connection management — existing connections are preserved during cluster topology changes